FilipHertzman/CalculatorApp/README.md

 ## Key features of the app include:

-- Simple and intuitive user interface that allows users to input values and choose from a range of operations easily.
+- **Simple and intuitive user interface**:
+  Allows users to input values and choose from a range of operations easily.

-- Supports various mathematical operations, including addition, subtraction, division, multiplication, square root, percentage, Pythagorean theorem, area of a circle, and volume of a cylinder.
+- **Supports various mathematical operations**:
+  Includes addition, subtraction, division, multiplication, square root, percentage, Pythagorean theorem, area of a circle, and volume of a cylinder.

+- **Remote backend server**:
-- Utilizes a remote backend server built with Node.js and Express for performing calculations, demonstrating the power of separating business logic from the presentation layer.
+  Built with Node.js and Express for performing calculations, demonstrating the power of separating business logic from the presentation layer.

+- **MVVM architecture**:
-- Designed using the MVVM architecture, enabling a clean separation of concerns and making it easier to maintain and expand upon in the future.
+  Enables a clean separation of concerns and makes it easier to maintain and expand upon in the future.

+- **Network communication**:
-- Network communication handled using URLSession, showcasing a robust approach to managing API calls in a modern iOS app.
+  Handled using URLSession, showcasing a robust approach to managing API calls in a modern iOS app.

 ## License
 This project has no licenses